HL7/cql-ig/input/pages/using-cql.md

 these will be the author-friendly identifiers for the profile.
 Data types referenced in CQL libraries to be included in a knowledge artifact must conform to Conformance Requirement 2.23.

-PascalCase (or UpperCamelCase): Each word in the identifier is capitalized, including the first word.
+**PascalCase** (or UpperCamelCase) Each word in the identifier is capitalized, including the first word.
 Example: MedicationRequest

-camelCase (or lowerCamelCase): The first word starts with lowercase, and subsequent words start with uppercase.
+**camelCase** (or lowerCamelCase) The first word starts with lowercase, and subsequent words start with uppercase.
 Example: medicationRequest

-Title Case: The first letter of each word is capitalized, except for certain small words like articles, conjunctions, and prepositions unless they are the first word.
+**Title Case** The first letter of each word is capitalized, except for certain small words like articles, conjunctions, and prepositions unless they are the first word.
 Example: "Medication Request"

 **Conformance Requirement 2.23 (Data Type Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-23)